lucduempelmann/thorlabs_lcc2415/README.md

 # thorlabs_lcc2415

-Basic python script for communicating with a Thorlabs LCC2415-VIS Multi-Wave Variable Retarder with Integrated Controller.
+Basic python module for communicating with a Thorlabs LCC2415-VIS Multi-Wave Variable Retarder with Integrated Controller.

 **Installation**